arfrie22/arf-535/proposal/final.typ

 = What I Learned

 Since I did the project byself I was able to leran many facets of making a simulator.
 I got a lot more comfortable with writing parsing grammars as well as learned how to avoid many pitfalls.
 The order you parse matters a lot if it is ambiguous.
 For my number parsing the order as digit then hex digit, however since hex digits start with `0x` it would fail to parse since it would start parsing the number `0` then read the `x` and throw the error.
 This was solved by making the order hex digit before digit.
 There were many small pitfalls like this I had to avoid when making the parser.
-Since most insturction's first argument is a register it avoid any issues that would arise from parsing two instructions with the same pneumonic.
+Since most instruction's first argument is a register it avoid any issues that would arise from parsing two instructions with the same mnemonic.

 \
 There was a lot of thinking originally about what instructions I wanted to do before I decided that I should spend the time to write codegen.
 This was one of my favorite decisions.
-It took the pressure off insturctions as I could change them around as needed, only having to update the JSON file.
+It took the pressure off instructions as I could change them around as needed, only having to update the JSON file.

 \
 I wish I had more time to write tests.
 A lot of my issues later on came from improerly implmeneted parts of the code or regression on previous issues.
 However, I didn't want to spend too much time on it as making progress on the actual simulator was just as, if not more importatnt.
 The best testing came from the more thoughout and planned out programs where I would use a bunch of functions and realize they were bugged, rather than just testing a single instruction works in a vaccum.